Riboflavin is yellow or orange-yellow in colour and in addition to being

 introduce an antibiotic (ampicillin) resistance marker.

-It
+It is an

-general good health, including regulating thyroid activity.
-Any excess
+including regulating thyroid activity.
+Any excess is excreted in the

-is excreted in the urine but as the human body does not store Riboflavin
+urine but as the human body does not store Riboflavin it is thought

-it is thought deficiency is common.
+deficiency is common.

 Riboflavin